neuront/topaz/README.md

 * `buildAndRenderText(text)`: renders `text` into HTML
 * `buildTextToElementsSync(text)`: builds `text` into elements tree and returns it, without applying template variables
+* `buildTextToElements(text, callback(error, result))`: asynchronous version of `buildTextToElementsSync`
 * `applyVariablesToSync(elements)`: apply template variables to elements and returns the applied
+* `applyVariablesTo(elements, callback(error, result))`: asynchronous version of `applyVariablesToSync`
 * `renderApplied(elements)`: render applied elements into HTML
 * `resetVariables(vars)`: reset the template variables of the builder
 * `setAppliedFunc(tagName, callback(element, builder))`: set a callback function that is called to each element of `tagName` after applied; the callback shall return an applied element
 * `setRenderFunc(tagName, callback(element, builder))`: set a callback function that is called to render each element of `tagName` before rendering to text; the callback shall return a render result as string

+### Callback for Include

+If `% include` is used in a template, the builder should implement either `includeTemplateSync` or `includeTemplate`, depends on which apply function (`applyVariablesToSync` or `applyVariablesTo`) is used to apply variables to elements.

+The `includeTemplateSync(path)` function takes the template **path** as parameter and should return a template string as result; and the `includeTemplate(path, callback(error, result))` takes the template path as parameter and should pass a template string to the callback as the second argument.

+The **path** parameter don't have to be mapped to any file system path or URL, as they are just a template name for the builder.
+Once a template is loaded, it will be cached in the builder, but can be cleared at once by `Builder.clearCachedInclude()`.

+The functions `renderHTMLBasis` and `renderBootstrap` use the default builder so they cannot handle `include` elements.

 ## Built-in Tag Overridings